preetam-dutta/k3d-environment/README.md

   --agents 2
 ```

-## Example of Kuberneter with customer Docker registries
+## Example of Kubernetes with custom Docker registries
 For using this example you would first need to setup the **registries.yaml** file, refer the section **Docker repository setup** on how to do it first.

 ```